Jogging Path: undertones, LRV & more!

 Visit the SAMPLIZE website HERE

-What’s the best white trim colour for Jogging Path walls?
+What’s the best white trim color for Jogging Path walls?

 - Sherwin Williams Pure White